Roommates aren’t just for college students. When I was single in my 20s and 30s, I always lived with roommates.

 Housemates help lower your rent or mortgage, utility bills, furnishing costs, and maybe even your food costs.
 They can help you boost your savings rate, and possibly even cover your entire mortgage payment in a form of house hacking.
 Often they can become lifelong friends — several of my old housemates remain among my closest friends to this day.

-But watch out: While many roommate arrangements typically start off with a cordial handshake, once a roommate moves in, the arrangement takes on legal authority under state and local landlord and tenant laws.
+But watch out: While most roommate arrangements start off with a cordial handshake, once a roommate moves in, the arrangement takes on legal authority under state and local landlord and tenant laws.
 That makes getting rid of a troublesome roommate difficult.

-Beware of these common dangers of joining your household with another adult, and follow specific steps to avoid or minimize problems.
+Beware of these common dangers of joining your living space with another adult, and follow specific steps to avoid or minimize problems.